basdirks/dragonfly/README.md

 # Dragonfly

-This is a toy DSL for describing full-stack web applications.
+Dragonfly is a toy DSL that explores ways to describe the structure of full-stack web applications.
+It is not meant to be used in production.

 # Entities

-An application is described as:
+An application consist of:

+- types: the structure of data,
-- Models: the structure of data
+- models: the structure of an entity,
-- Enums: predefined string values
+- enums: predefined string values,
-- Queries: subsets of data
+- queries: subsets of data,
-- Routes: the logical structure
+- routes: the logical structure,
-- Components: the user interface
+- components: the user interface.

 Unimplemented:

-- Mutations
+- mutations,
-- Authentication and authorization
+- authentication and authorization,
-- Scheduled tasks
+- scheduled tasks.

 ## Models

 A model describes an entity.
 It has a name and one or more fields.
 A field has a name and a type.
 A type can be an array, a primitive type, or a reference to an enum or a model.

 Primitive types are:

-- `String`: UTF-8 string
-- `Int`: 64-bit integer
+- `Boolean`: `true` or `false`,
-- `Float`: 64-bit floating point number
+- `Float`: a 64-bit floating point number,
-- `Boolean`: boolean value
+- `Int`: a 64-bit integer,
+- `String`: a sequence of UTF-8 characters.

 ### Validation

-- The model must have at least one field.
+- A model must have at least one field.
 - The name of a model must be unique.
 - The name of a field must be unique within a model.
 - Arrays may not be nested.